JohnnyBurst/blogger/README.md

 Rails Blogger via JohnnyBurst

-Happy coding!
-The Cloud9 IDE team
+Happily coding on the Cloud9 IDE